Anku5hk/Programmers_guide_to_Python/book.md

 **Parameters**:</br>
   * *iterable* iterable: Iterable object containing items.
 #####
 **Explanation**: This function returns a enumerate object given a list, each item is a tuple and has *(index, value)* per item.
-Index is in range from 0-length of the list and value is item from the list. enumerate object is iterable but Indexing/slicing is not supported.
+Index is in range from 0-length of the list and value is item from the list.
+The enumerate object is iterable but indexing/slicing is not supported.
 ```Python
 ## examples
 my_list = [100,200,500,100]